NVIDIA/modulus/docs/api/modulus.models.rst

-Modulus Models
+PhysicsNeMo Models
 ==============

-.. automodule:: modulus.models
+.. automodule:: physicsnemo.models
-.. currentmodule:: modulus.models
+.. currentmodule:: physicsnemo.models

 Basics
 ^^^^^^

-Modulus contains its own Model class for constructing neural networks.
+PhysicsNeMo contains its own Model class for constructing neural networks.
 This model class is built on top of PyTorch's ``nn.Module`` and can be used interchangeably within the PyTorch ecosystem.
-Using Modulus models allows you to leverage various features of Modulus aimed at improving performance and ease of use.
+Using PhysicsNeMo models allows you to leverage various features of PhysicsNeMo aimed at improving performance and ease of use.
 These features include, but are not limited to, model zoo, automatic mixed-precision, CUDA Graphs, and easy checkpointing.
 We discuss each of these features in the following sections.

 Model Zoo
 ^^^^^^^^^

-Modulus contains several optimized, customizable and easy-to-use models.
+PhysicsNeMo contains several optimized, customizable and easy-to-use models.
 These include some very general models like Fourier Neural Operators (FNOs), ResNet, and Graph Neural Networks (GNNs) as well as domain-specific models like Deep Learning Weather Prediction (DLWP) and Spherical Fourier Neural Operators (SFNO).

-For a list of currently available models, please refer the `models on GitHub <https://github.com/NVIDIA/modulus/tree/main/modulus/models>`_.
+For a list of currently available models, please refer the `models on GitHub <https://github.com/NVIDIA/physicsnemo/tree/main/modulus/models>`_.

 Below are some simple examples of how to use these models.

 .. code:: python

     >>> import torch
-    >>> from modulus.models.mlp.fully_connected import FullyConnected
+    >>> from physicsnemo.models.mlp.fully_connected import FullyConnected
     >>> model = FullyConnected(in_features=32, out_features=64)
     >>> input = torch.randn(128, 32)
     >>> output = model(input)